 His research has led to the development of several prototype artifacts including a malicious entity detection and a fake news index.

-Kelvin has taught a variety of courses including Social Media Analytics, Healthcare Analytics, Health Computer Information Systems, Introduction to Business Programming, Management Information Systems, Business Research, Business Statistics, and Computer Information Systems.
+Kelvin has taught a variety of courses including Social Media Analytics, Healthcare Analytics, Health Computer Information Systems, Introduction to Business Programming, Management Information Systems, Business Research, Business Statistics, Computer Information Systems, Managing Information Systems Projects and Digital Strategies & Analytics for the Web.